For the latest medical advice, visit NHS.uk/Coronavirus.

 School Summer Exams

-The exam regulator, Ofqual, and exam boards will work with teachers to provide grades to students.
+The exam regulator, Ofqual, and exam boards are working with teachers to provide grades to students.
 This means ensuring GCSE, A and AS level students are awarded a grade which fairly reflects the work that they have put in.
 There will also be an option to sit an exam early in the next academic year for students who wish to.

-Ofqual will develop and set out a process that will provide a calculated grade to each student which reflects their performance as fairly as possible.
-To produce this, teachers will take into account a range of evidence and data including performance on mock exams and non-exam assessment – clear guidance on how to do this fairly and robustly will be provided to schools and colleges.
+To produce a calculated grade, teachers will take into account a range of evidence and data including performance on mock exams and non-exam assessment – clear guidance on how to do this fairly and robustly will be provided to schools and colleges.
 The exam boards will then combine this information with other relevant data, including prior attainment, and use this information to produce a calculated grade for each student, which will be a best assessment of the work they have put in.
+More information on the grading process can be found here.